To most people, Singapore is a haven for designer shopping and making money. But Haw Par Villa may convince you to abandon your hedonistic ways

-All the major stories and characters from Journey to the West are represented at Haw Par Villa, each scene crawling with troops of colorful monkeys that wear natty costumes, steal fruit and casually wield shotguns.
+All major stories and characters from Journey to the West are represented at Haw Par Villa, each scene crawling with troops of colourful monkeys that wear natty costumes, steal fruit and casually wield shotguns.

 And the weird animals don’t stop with Journey to the West.
-Everywhere you look are oddball beasts, many of which seem to have no purpose other than to confuse – or unnerve – visitors.
+Everywhere you look are oddball beasts, many of which seem to have no purpose other than to unnerve visitors.

 Brutish apes trade fruit with each other.
 Fanged sea lions grin from the sidelines.
 Pandas that look as if they’ve dropped a pill grin amiably at the crowds exploring the park.

-If you’re an animal lover, you’ll be charmed and perplexed in equal measures.
+If you’re an animal lover, you’ll be charmed and perplexed in equal measure.

 Blood and gore

-Many of the park’s most savage scenes are ridiculous, cartoonish and impossible to take seriously, including an enormous war display where soldier rats tend to their dismembered colleagues, or the green wall where a polar bear snacks on a young boy’s leg.
+Most of the park’s violent scenes are cartoonish and impossible to take seriously, including a sprawling war diorama where soldier rats tend to their dismembered colleagues, or the green cave where a polar bear nibbles on a young boy’s leg.

-But the further you walk into the park, the more violent the exhibits become.
-Before long visitors are confronted by no-holds-barred scenes of knife crime and rows of severed heads in a macabre display.
+But the further you walk into the park, the more extreme its exhibits become.

 The Ten Courts of Hell

 The Ten Courts of Hell – an indoor, self-contained display on the fringes of Haw Par Villa – is the park’s most popular attraction.